Decomposition of spectrum (functional analysis): For bounded Banach space operators

+$$\sigma(T) = \sigma_p (T) \cup \sigma_c (T) \cup \sigma_r (T).$$The complement of the spectrum $\sigma(T)$ is known as resolvent set $\rho(T)$ that is $\rho(T)=\mathbb{C}\setminus\sigma(T)$.

 In addition, when T − λ does not have dense range, whether is injective or not, then λ is said to be in the compression spectrum of T, σcp(T).
 The compression spectrum consists of the whole residual spectrum and part of point spectrum.

 For unbounded operators

 The spectrum of an unbounded operator can be divided into three parts in the same way as in the bounded case, but because the operator is not defined everywhere, the definitions of domain, inverse, etc. are more involved.

 Examples

 Multiplication operator

 Given a σ-finite measure space (S, Σ, μ), consider the Banach space Lp(μ).
 A function h: S → C is called essentially bounded if h is bounded μ-almost everywhere.
 An essentially bounded h induces a bounded multiplication operator Th on Lp(μ):

 The operator norm of T is the essential supremum of h.
 The essential range of h is defined in the following way: a complex number λ is in the essential range of h if for all ε > 0, the preimage of the open ball Bε(λ) under h has strictly positive measure.
 We will show first that σ(Th) coincides with the essential range of h and then examine its various parts.